 Amazon’s Simple Storage Service(S3) and Relational Database Service(RDS) both have mustered some popularity in recent times owing to their simplistic yet cost-effective and efficient features.
 Several business owners and professionals dealing in large amounts of data have shifted and linked their prior data warehouses to Amazon S3 and RDS.
-Some of these users face the need to make a direct integration between the two, to load data from S3 to RDS through their AWS accounts.
+Some of these users face the need to make a direct integration between the two, to import data from S3 to RDS MySQL through their AWS accounts.

 This article will help you explore the basic functionality and key features of Amazon S3 and Amazon RDS.
 You will also read about the steps you can follow to integrate Amazon S3 to RDS as well as the challenges faced in this process.